sohanlaxmicoin/go/services/orbit/internal/docs/developing.md

 ---
 ## <a name="regen"></a> Regenerating generated code

-Horizon uses two go tools you'll need to install:
+Orbit uses two go tools you'll need to install:
 1. [go-bindata](https://github.com/jteeuwen/go-bindata) is used to bundle test data
 1. [go-codegen](https://github.com/nullstyle/go-codegen) is used to generate some boilerplate code